rajkrsingh9/ChirpChat/README.md

 The Web server is using PHP CGI 8.2.12 http://127.0.0.1:8000

-This is an Online inetegrated platform for projects taken up by students of various institutions( colleges, universities and schools).
+This is an Online integrated platform for projects taken up by students of various institutions( colleges, universities and schools).

 ### To run the project
 1) Clone the repository